aprovecharLab/geothermalML/README.md

 │   │   └── PFA_save_benchmarks.py
 ```

 These are the data preprocessing modules.
+Generally, two separate files are provided for each purpose: (1) a python-based jupyter notebook *.ipynb and (2) a plain python version with markdown *.py .
+Both are functionally equivalent.

-The purpose of these modules is to take a raw tabular dataset and extract the relevant information from that file (features, labels, and essential auxilary information such as geographic coordinates) for training and predictions, prescale and transform these as needed, separate the training examples from the rest and then create a python dictionary of the results.
+The purpose of these modules is to take a raw tabular dataset and extract the relevant information from that file (features, labels, and essential auxiliary information such as geographic coordinates) for training and predictions, prescale and transform these as needed, separate the training examples from the rest and then create a python dictionary of the results.
 This dictionary is then saved to a python pickle archive.
-This preprocessed datset is in the form needed for the neural network modules described above.
+This preprocessed dataset is in the form needed for the neural network modules described above.
 As such the dataset produced is "generic" and the preprocessing codes can be modified to taste.

 An essential preprocessing step is that of standard scaling, where the mean of each feature is removed and the values are normalized by the their standard deviation.
-Other things that can be don are to transform the data probability distribution to mitigate skewness and to transorm categorical data to a numerical form.
+Other things that can be don are to transform the data probability distribution to mitigate skewness and to transform categorical data to a numerical form.
 These operations are application specific so the user needs to evaluate the bets approach and modify the preprocessor accordingly.

-Generally, two separate files are provided for each purpose: (1) a python-based jupyter notebook *.ipynb and (2) a plain python version with markdown *.py .
-Both are functionally equilavent.

 There are three modules: